-- 1. Press the button on the WNR2000 router for over 5 seconds.
-For information about the WPS button light, see the NETGEAR Wireless-N Router Setup Manual. - The green button light begins to blink in a regular pattern.
-While the light is blinking, you have 2 minutes to enable WPS on the client that you are trying to connect to the router. - 2.
-On the wireless client, follow its specific networking instructions to enable WPS, to allow it to connect to the router.
+- 1. Press the button on the rear of the WNR1000v2 router for over 5 seconds.
+For information about the WPS light, see the NETGEAR Wireless Router Setup Manual. - The green light begins to blink in a regular pattern.
+While the light is blinking, you have 2 minutes to enable WPS on the client that you are trying to connect to the router.

+2. On the wireless client, follow its specific networking instructions to enable WPS, to allow it to connect to the router.

-The WNR2000 router's green button light ceases blinking and remains on when one of these conditions occurs:
+The WNR1000v2 router's green light ceases blinking and remains on when one of these conditions occurs:

 - The router and the client establish a wireless connection. - The 2-minute window period expires for establishing a WPS connection.
-If the connection is not established, no WPS security settings will be specified in the WNR2000 router.
+If the connection is not established, no WPS security settings will be specified in the WNR1000v2 router.